 Single parents often are solo parenting and can benefit from a little extra help.
 The first document helps parents outline how they want their children cared for, even if they are not together.
 The second two documents allow you to appoint certain rights to caregivers.

 Parenting Plan – A Parenting Plan is a good idea for any co-parenting couple.
 Many conflicts can potentially be avoided between parents who do not live together if decisions such as visitation, medical care, daily care, schooling and financial contributions are agreed upon together.
+If you have children who are not vaccinated against COVID-19, you may wish to include an addendum for pandemic-related parenting decisions.

-Power of Attorney for Child – With a Power of Attorney for Child, you can give someone you trust the ability to make decisions when you are not there to take care of your children.
+Power of Attorney for a Child – With a Power of Attorney for a Child, you can give someone you trust the ability to make decisions when you are not there to take care of your children.
 This document helps ensure that your children get the care they need, no matter what happens.
-It can also allow a trusted person to pick up your child from daycare or make medical health decisions.
+It can also allow a trusted person to pick up your child from daycare or make medical decisions.
 Notarization is generally required.

 Nanny Agreement – If you have opted out of putting your children in daycare to have a full-time nanny instead, a Nanny Agreement will allow you to communicate your wishes in terms of care and employment expectations.
 It can also protect you in the case of a disagreement.